realworldocaml/book/en/files-modules-and-programs.md

 Command exited with code 2.
 ```

-The problem manifests in a different way if we create circular
+The problem manifests in a different way if we create cyclic
 references between files.
 We could create such a situation by adding
 a reference to Freq from `counter.ml`, _e.g._, by adding the following
 line: